TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 In the following lessons, you will spend some time reading the React documentation.
 Most of them will have small tasks at the end to test what you have read.
 We will not       mention them explicitly each time, but be sure to do them.
 Practice makes perfect!

 1. Read through the React docs [Writing markup with JSX page](https://react.dev/learn/writing-markup-with-jsx) to review the content we have covered here.

-2. Read through the React docs [JavaScript in JSX page](https://react.dev/learn/javascript-in-jsx-with-curly-braces) to introduce yourself to writing JavaScript logic and referencing dynamic values inside of your markup.
+1. Read through the React docs [JavaScript in JSX page](https://react.dev/learn/javascript-in-jsx-with-curly-braces) to introduce yourself to writing JavaScript logic and referencing dynamic values inside of your markup.

 </div>

 ### Knowledge check

-This section contains questions for you to check your understanding of this lesson on your own.
-If you’re having trouble answering a question, click it and review the material it links to.
+The following questions are an opportunity to reflect on key topics in this lesson.
+If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.

 - <a class="knowledge-check-link" href="#what-is-jsx">What is JSX?</a>
 - <a class="knowledge-check-link" href="#why-do-we-use-jsx">Why do we use JSX?</a>